aminashamraze/Autonomous-Trash-Collector-Boat-using-Raspberry-Pi-and-MobileNetSSD/README.md

 ```

-One thing I’d tighten in the repo too: rename `object_ident_updated (2).py` to something cleaner like `trash_detection.py`.
-Filenames with spaces and parentheses work, but they look messy on GitHub and are annoying to run from terminal.
-::contentReference[oaicite:1]{index=1}
 ```

 [1]: https://github.com/aminashamraze/Autonomous-Trash-Collector-Boat-using-Raspberry-Pi-and-MobileNetSSD "GitHub - aminashamraze/Autonomous-Trash-Collector-Boat-using-Raspberry-Pi-and-MobileNetSSD: A Raspberry-Pi based autonomous trash collector robot that laverages the use of MobileNetSSD for detection of trash and collects them, useful for small ponds and still waters. · GitHub"